Understanding TORCH Infections from both a Clinical and Personal Perspective

 Register here

-Monitoring Pregnancy with Clinical Laboratory Test
+Monitoring Pregnancy with Clinical Laboratory Tests

 During pregnancy, an anatomical and biochemical transition occurs.
 Laboratory testing from the time pregnancy is first considered through the initial days of the newborn's life offers an accurate view of mother and baby’s health and well-being.
 These tests can help identify conditions that may increase the risk of complications and are key components to improve the likelihood of a healthy outcome.